 Elm is the furthest village in the Sernftal.
 Clustered round the church are the beautiful old listed buildings at the heart of the village.
 These imposing timber houses have earned the village the Wakker Prize and other prizes awarded by the European Council.

-In the village of Schwanden, where the Sernftal branches off from the main Glarus valley, the Suworow Museum commemorates the 1799 alpine campaign of the Russian general Suworow found himself compelled to retreat from the French army and thousands of his men perished in the snow in the Panixer Pass en route to the Grisons.
-You can follow in the footsteps of the Russian field marshal on the 15-km Suworow Trail along the Sernf.
+In the village of Linthal the Suworow Museum commemorates the 1799 alpine campaign of the Russian general Suworow found himself compelled to retreat from the French army and thousands of his men perished in the snow in the Panixer Pass en route to the Grisons.
+You can follow in the footsteps of the Russian field marshal on the 15-km Suworow Trail along the Sernf (Schwanden-Elm).

 The Glarus alpine landscape is of great geological interest and is a potential UNESCO natural world heritage site.
 The history of Elm and the Sernftal was dominated by slate quarrying right up to the 19th century as the slate museum in Elm will testify.

 Keen walkers can enjoy nature along 370km of hiking trails and footpaths.
 On the slopes of the Freiberg mountains above Elm stretches the oldest animal conservation area in Switzerland where deer, chamois, ibex and marmots roam.
 Particularly recommended is the mountain trail from the Erbsalp to the Empächlialp.
 The highlight of a week’s hiking in the Sernftal is the trail through the Panaxier Pass, following in the tracks of Suworow.